 Frequently Asked Questions

 Yes.
-We have fully qualified Insurance Advisers who specialise in Life Insurance
+We have qualified insurance advisers who specialise in life insurance.

 In certain limited circumstances, we may also include products from the following wider participating partner list in our comparison:

 The following insurers offer a selection of life insurance products available for purchase online:

 We will display online quotes for these products (subject to eligibility) however you may also be eligible for a wider selection of products available via our telephone advice service.

 iSelect does not charge you a fee for its advice or for helping you find an appropriate life insurance provider.
 We are paid a commission by the insurance company which allows us to deliver this service at no cost to you.
 Please refer to our Financial Services Guide for further information on our fees and charges.